ishkwatra/Live-NAV/README.md

 Convert the tool into a REST API or web app for remote use.
 Deploy on platforms like Heroku or Streamlit Cloud.

-6. Code Refactoring and Testing:
+6. Code Refactoring & Testing:
 Modularize functions for better readability and maintainability.
 Add automated tests using unittest or pytest.